MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-express.md

 1. After the NC VMs are created, configure dynamic DNS updates for the Network Controller cluster name on the DNS server.
 For more information, see [How to configure DNS dynamic updates](/troubleshoot/windows-server/networking/configure-dns-dynamic-updates-windows-server-2003).

-## Configuration file samples
+## Configuration sample files

-The following config file samples for deploying SDN are available on the [Microsoft SDN GitHub](https://github.com/microsoft/SDN/tree/master/SDNExpress/scripts) repository:
+The following configuration sample files for deploying SDN are available on the [Microsoft SDN GitHub](https://github.com/microsoft/SDN/tree/master/SDNExpress/scripts) repository:

 - **Traditional VLAN networks.psd1** - Deploy Network Controller for managing network policies like microsegmentation and Quality of Service on traditional VLAN Networks.